While on retreat last weekend I was drawn again to a contemplative prayer lesson I worked with last autumn.

 Rohr continues, The world, my own issues and hurts, all goals and desires gradually dissolved into proper perspective.
 God became obvious and everywhere."

-It is a powerful thing if I will practice it.
-The first time I practiced I was in emotional distress.
-Just looking and not thinking brought answers and insight I had not contemplated.
-From journal:
+is a powerful thing if I will practice it.
+The first time I practiced I

 "A gorgeous day at the Lake.
 The racket from boaters, water skiers and Sea Doos is like my life.
 Noise comes and goes.